 Caymans Company Restoration Timescale

-It typically takes between 4 – 5 weeks for the court order to be obtained and for the company to be restored, subject to acceptance of the due diligence, however be more lengthy depending on the availability of court dates.
+It typically takes around 6 weeks for the court order to be obtained and for the company to be restored, subject to acceptance of the due diligence, however be more lengthy depending on the availability of court dates.

 The application for restoration may be made at any time within two years of the date on which the company was struck off or, with the permission of the Governor in Council, at any future period not exceeding ten years from that date.

 Before a Company will be restored to the register all outstanding fees and penalties must also be paid to Companies Registry and the court order normally includes this as a condition.

 If no fees were paid at all and the company failed to keep a registered office the fees and penalties are extensive.